LucasAck3rmann/pong-game/README.md

 # pong-game
-jogo pong game inspired by the game developed by Atari and originally released in 1972.
+réplica pong game inspired by the game developed by Atari and originally released in 1972.